ericsalerno/php-to-xml/README.md

         </samples>
     </data>

+The converter is currently setup so multiple calls to convert() will return the last created data.
+Calls to setObjectData will clear the cache.

 ## Limitations

 I haven't added attribute or CDATA support in yet.
 It also doesn't collapse/remove empty nodes.
 Maybe later?